abehzod/newsletter/README.md

 Chicago, IL

 PS: I'm looking for some issues of _Akhborotnoma_.
-If you happen to have any of these issues, I would be grateful if you could send me photos of the math questions via _Telegram_ (@behzod).
+If you happen to have any of these issues, I would be grateful if you could send me photos of the math questions via _email_ (behzod[at]outlook.com).
 Thank you so much!

 **1996:** _6, 7, 9, 10, 11, 12, & 13_